MercersKitchen/Algorithms/README.md

 # Introductory Algorithms

 Expectations
+- Beginning Algorithms, <a href="">Click Here</a>
+- Intermediate Algorithms, <a href="">Click Here</a>
+- Advanced Algorithms, <a href="">Click Here</a>

 ---

 # Beginning Ideas

+Beginning Ideas:
-Algorithms for making the calculator do arithmetic, we use answers Output to console, use character escapes
+- Algorithms for making the calculator do arithmetic, we use answers
+- Output to console, use character escapes
-Use primitive variables
+- Use primitive variables & a simple array declaration with {} population in declaration
-Exposure to iterating over array with FOR Loop for sequences and series
+  - Exposure to iterating over array with FOR Loop for sequences and series

----

-# To Include

-Code for:
+### Ideas to create Processing Code in Above Folders

 Mathematics and Algorithms for End-user Ideas
 - Counting Patterns and Concepts (how does a Math 10C count?)